-Three Arch Rocks is the oldest National Wildlife Refuge west of the Mississippi River, created as a result of the efforts of two early wildlife photographers and conservationists, William Finley, Oregon’s first State Biologist, and Herman Bohlman, a nature photographer.
-Concerned about egg gathering and the wildlife devastation brought about by marine mammal hunting and the killing of seabirds by local sport shooters, Finley and Bohlman began to study and photograph The Arches in 1901 to support the establishment of a wildlife sanctuary.
+Three Arch Rocks is the oldest National Wildlife Refuge west of the Mississippi River and was established largely as a result of the efforts of William Finley and Herman Bohlman, two early wildlife photographers and conservationists.
+William Finley was born in Santa Clara, California in 1876, and Herman Theodore Bohlman was born in Portland, Oregon in 1872, and the two became fast friends when the Finley family moved to Portland in 1887.
+In high school, Finley and Bohlman became interested in ornithology, and collecting inspired them to start a side business selling biological specimens, including bird skins and eggs, to scientists and private collectors.
+By the late 1890s, however, the impact of over-collecting on bird populations led to a shift in public sentiment on the practice.
+The pair traded their collecting kit for a camera and embarked on a decade-long partnership of artistic and scientific works.
+Between 1899 and 1908, Finley and Bohlman photographed and wrote about thousands of birds on expeditions throughout Oregon and California.
+Concerned about egg gathering and the wildlife devastation brought about by marine mammal hunting and the killing of seabirds by local sport shooters, Finley and Bohlman began to study and photograph Three Arch Rocks in 1901 to support the establishment of a wildlife sanctuary.
 During the summer of 1903, after several failed attempts, they rowed a dory to Shag Rock where they camped for fourteen days, photographing birds.
 Later that year, Finley took the photographs to Washington and personally showed them to President Theodore Roosevelt, lobbying for the protection of the birds.
 The Three Arch Wildlife Refuge was established by Roosevelt on October 14, 1907.
 Read more here and here.
 Explore more of Three Arch Rocks and Oceanside here: